OctopusDeploy/docs/docs/operations-runbooks/runbook-examples/routine/installing-software-chocolatey.md

 ### .NET Framework

-There are different versions of the .NET Framework you could install using Chocolatey.
+There are different versions of the .NET Framework you can install using Chocolatey.
 This example will use the `dotnetfx` package from Chocolatey.

-To add this to a Runbook:
+To add this to a runbook:

 1. Click **Script**, and then select the **Run a Script** step.
 1. Give the step a name.